Adam Sandler Movies on Netflix, Ranked

 With that in mind, we turned to Netflix to find out just which Sandler movies are available to stream.
 While it’s a fairly small selection considering just how many movies he has on his resume, there are enough of them to please (and infuriate) all sorts of fans.

-From Worst to First, here are all of Adam Sandler’s movies on Netflix ranked:
+From Worst to First, here are all of Adam Sandler’s movies on Netflix, ranked, including the most recent release, Uncut Gems.